Doronicum

-Doronicum is a genus of flowering plants in the sunflower family, known as leopard's bane.
+Doronicum is a genus of flowering plants in the sunflower family, known as leopard's bane or leopardsbane.
 They are all herbaceous perennials native to Europe, southwest Asia and Siberia.
 They produce yellow, daisy-like flowerheads in spring and summer.
 The plants typically thrive in cool, mountainous regions and prefer well-drained soil with partial to full sunlight exposure.
 Due to their bright and vibrant flowers, Doronicum species are often cultivated as ornamental plants in gardens, particularly for early-season color.